Keegan-Humphrey/MATHUSLA-Kalman-Algorithm/README.md

 ```
 A script for automating series runs of the tracker, and further documentation about it, is located in the /run/ directory.

+Job submission scripts for parallelising the tracker or analysis code for large datasets is found in parallel.